The RV Parking Problem

 First, let’s talk about exactly what long-term RV parking is.
 As you might have guessed, long-term RV parking is a place to park your RV for an extended period of time.
 Generally, people are referring to a campsite with full hookups when they discuss long-term RV parking, and most of the time, the folks who park their RVs in these long-term campsites are looking to live there full-time or part-time.

-Why choose long-term RV parking?
+Why pay for long-term RV parking?

 Why would somebody choose to park their RV for an extended period of time?
 Well, there are a number of reasons for this.
 If one of the reasons below sounds like your situation, know that you are not alone; there are many people out there who are just like you!